Amount paid by the employer in the head of the arrears of salary, have you ever thought of tax relief under section 89(1) on salary arrears: No,

 So, in this case, tax relief will be ₹ 3750.

 To claim the amount back under section 89(1) which was paid to due arrears, it is mandatory to fill the form without filling the fill you cannot claim back the amount.
+Form 10E allows you to enter all the income and deduction details of all years.

 A procedure of filling Form 10 E